What is it like there?

 Word of warning - you will be given a lot more independence and will be responsible for yourself and your learning.
-If you are not the type of person that is good at getting into class of on your own, being more organised and dedicated to your learning, this option may be right for you.
-If you need structure in your learning, sixth form is advisable.
+If you are not the type of person that is good at getting into class of on your own, being more organised and dedicated to your learning this option may be right for you.

 How can I find out more?